-Mazel tov on your child’s bar mitzvah (or bat mitzvah!
-I’m just going to go with bar mitzvah here for simplicity’s sake).
+Mazel tov on your child’s Bar/Bat Mitzvah!
 After years of study, seemingly endless preparation, and attending classes and community service, family and friends arrive to celebrate this monumental event.
 It’s one of those days full of extreme emotion, both for parent and child – nervousness, joy, and pride.

 Nothing preserves these memories more than photos that tell the story of the day.
 As parents and key participants, you don’t want to be responsible for capturing those photos!
 And your family and friends deserve to relax and enjoy the day, too.

-I absolutely love being a Pittsburgh bar mitzvah photographer.
+I absolutely love being a Pittsburgh Mitzvah photographer.
 As a parent, I love seeing parents watching their children experience this very meaningful and moving ritual.
 There are so many emotions to document, and I take that responsibility very seriously.